Understanding Conduct Disorder in Children and Adolescents

 On the other hand, antisocial personality disorder is typically diagnosed in adulthood and is characterised by a disregard for the rights of others, lack of empathy, and a history of conduct disorder symptoms during childhood.
 The key difference between conduct disorder and antisocial personality disorder lies in the age of onset and the longevity of problematic behaviours.
 While conduct disorder manifests during childhood or adolescence, antisocial personality disorder develops in adulthood and is associated with long-standing patterns of irresponsibility and disregard for societal norms.

-on, affecting around 2-10% of children and adolescents.
+Conduct disorder is relatively uncommon, affecting around 2-10% of children and adolescents.
 It is more prevalent in boys than girls, with onset typically occurring during childhood or adolescence.

 What are the potential causes of conduct disorder?